r-fernandezz/downshape/README.md

 |       DOI        |                                                                                               Check Copernicus website                                                                                                |

 heavy_check_mark: **\[copernicus_parameters.csv\]** : csv file.
-Parameters of data we want dto download.
-Check table structuration bellow.
-If variable have big size, Copernicus api can’t to download and it’s necessary to divided variable in several small time periods (use “divide”, “subvar” and “septime” argument of copernicus_download_api() function)
+Parameters of data we want to download (one row by variable downloaded).
+Check table structuration asked bellow.
+If variable have big size, Copernicus api can’t to download and it’s necessary to divided variable in several small time periods (use “divide”, “subvar” and “septime” argument of copernicus_download_api() function).
+If a parameter into this table doesn’t exist for your product (example : depth) just leave the cell empty.

 :heavy_check_mark: **\[Mask_PA_variable.shp\]** : Shapefile.
 Mask of
 study area to crop environmental rasters with CDO.
 This shapefile will